Yandex Cloud

 <host_name>

-You can request the host names with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.
+You can get the host names with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.

-2. In the Managed Service for ClickHouse® cluster description, delete one or more host blocks of the CLICKHOUSE type.
+2. In the Managed Service for ClickHouse® cluster description, delete one or multiple CLICKHOUSE host sections.

 3. Make sure the settings are correct.